Game Management Unit 27

 Local populations of whitetail can be found throughout the rest of the unit, as well, although in much lower concentrations.
 For those people lucky enough to draw a tag, it is a good idea to get out in the field and scout the area you plan on hunting to locate where whitetail are more abundant.

-Dusky grouse populations have been evaluated since the Wallow Fire.
+Dusky grouse populations have not been evaluated since the Wallow Fire.
 The fire impacted a large portion of the grouse habitat throughout Unit 27.
 Areas to look for grouse include the northern half of the unit in high elevation mixed conifer and spruce-fir forest habitats.
 Some of these areas burned extensively, and it is not known at this time how the grouse population fared.
 Pockets of unburned timber and riparian areas may hold some birds.
 Look for grouse along ridge tops and steep slopes that have Douglas fir and aspen present.
 Additionally, those areas that had previously burned east of Hwy 191 did not burn as severely as those areas west of the highway and may hold more birds.
 Some of these areas to look into are located between Hannagan Meadow and KP Cienega.

 Small forest openings are also good places to find grouse feeding on forbs and berries.
 Overall habitat conditions should be enhanced in the long run by this fire, and conditions are expected to improve over the next five years.
 In the past, hunters would harvest average of 110 grouse per year in Unit 27.